jpdevries/emosvg/README.md

 ### 📣 Describing Enhaned Icons

-If you'd like to describe the icon the `data-emosvg-title` attribute has your back.
+If you'd like to describe the SVG icon the `data-emosvg-title` attribute has your back.
+If you are making use of `<title>` in your SVG code this may be&nbsp;unecessary.

 ```html
 <h1>